kanidm/kanidm/designs/logging.rst

 or threads), and developers should be able to identify code paths that are under pressure and could be targets for improvement.

-* Containers
+* Containers/Systemd

-Logs should be access via an API, and support some querying or extraction that can be provided to other services.
-It should also be sent on stdout/err for other systems to look at.
+Logs should be emitted on stdout/stderr as this is the easiest interface for existing log aggregation systems to collect data from.

 Details
 -------